Fair and Square: Cake-Cutting in Two Dimensions: Introduction

-Note that for $n=2$, the proportionality levels in our possibility results are equal to the impossibility results.
-Note also that for a quarter-plane cake and rectangular pieces, the guaranteed proportionality is equal to the impossibility result for every $n$.
+For $n=2$, the proportionality levels in our possibility results are equal to the impossibility results.
+For a cake with two or three walls the guaranteed proportionality is equal to the impossibility result for every $n$.
 This means that in these cases, our procedures are optimal in their worst-case guarantee.
-For a cake with 3 and 4 walls, the guaranteed proportionality for agents with the same value measure is optimal.
+For a cake with 4 walls, the guaranteed proportionality for agents with the same value measure is optimal.
 In the other cases, there is a multiplicative gap of at most 2 between the possibility and the impossibility result.

+A secondary consideration in geometric division problems, in addition to value, is the type of cuts used for implementing the division.
+In some cases, \emph{guillotine cuts} are preferred.
+Guillotine cuts are axis-parallel cuts running from one end to the opposite end of an already cut piece.
+They are considered easier to implement \cite[e.g.][]{AlvarezValdes2002Tabu,Cui2008Recursive,Hifi2011High}.
+In the industry, guillotine cuts are used for cutting stock such as plates of glass.
+In the context of land division, guillotine cuts may be desired because they may make it easier to build fences between land-plots.
+Our procedures for a cake with 4 walls find divisions that can be implemented using guillotine cuts.
+The other procedures use general cuts, and we do not know if it is possible to attain the same value guarantees using guillotine cuts.